 Anything that will help validate and describe the threats, risks, and vulnerabilities that your facility is facing (e.g., police or insurance reports).

-Contact your SAA for specifics and examples of the requirements for supporting documents.
+Contact your SAA for specifics and examples of the supporting documents' requirements.

 4) Any additional requirements from your specific SAA